 of doses immunization Comments 3 DTP, DTAP, Td or Tdap One dose must be within the last 10 years.
 One dose must be Tdap before being allowed in 300 level clinical courses even if it has not been 10 years.
 3 Oral Polio If born after July 1, 1994.
 2 Measles Lab documented serological testing/titer proving immunity may be provided in lieu of immunizations.
 Physician documented diagnosis of disease prior to 1994 may also be used to prove immunity.
 Individuals born prior to 1957 are exempt.
 2 Mumps Lab documented serological testing/titer proving immunity may be provided in lieu of immunizations.
 Students born prior to 1957 are exempt.
 1 Rubella Lab documented serological testing/titer proving immunity may be provided in lieu of immunizations.
 Individuals are exempt if: 50 yrs of age or older; or enrolled in the university for the first time before 1989 and after their 30 th birthday.
 2 Varicella Lab documented serological testing/titer proving immunity may be provided in lieu of immunizations.
 History of disease not acceptable yearly Two- step Tb skin test (PPD/Mantoux) Individuals with a positive test must have documentation of treatment or a negative chest x-ray upon admission to the program.
 No additional x-rays are required unless symptoms develop.
 3 Hepatitis B A series of 3 Hepatitis B immunizations are required. yearly Flu Required by clinical facilities.
 Exemption for those with allergies to vaccine.
-Per CDC Recommendation Covid vaccine Covid vaccine per LRU polcy.
-See Communicable Disease Policy and Acknowledgement (Appendix I)
+Per CDC Recommendation Covid vaccine Required; required by clinical facilities